 Translations and localization has been a big discussion in the otome community and Aksys’s localizations have been a bit hit or miss.
 Dairoku: Agents of Sakuratani falls in that okay range–there are minimal errors and I was able to read it without any trouble.
 It wasn’t as fun or modern as the Cupid Parasite localization so it wasn’t as overly comedic or anything like that.
 Just a nice solid localization.

-Final Verdict – Is Dairoku Agents of Sakuratani Worth Playing?
+So the Verdict – Is Dairoku Agents of Sakuratani Worth Playing?

 Dairoku: Agents of Sakuratani is an otome game that just kind of shoots for the middle, it’s not the best game I’ve played and it certainly isn’t the worst, but it’s not the most memorable experience.
 Where the game really works is when there isn’t anything going on, the small in-between moments where Shino works with the ayakashi to solve minor disputes or just paling around with Tokitsugu and the rest of the squad while working on paperwork.
 It’s the genuine character interactions that really makes Dairoku: Agents of Sakuratani shine.